17 Bluetooth Security: Encryption and Key Management

 17.5.4 Security Decision Matrix

-Financial / high-value AES-CCM-128 (encrypted link) OOB pairing where possible, hardened key storage, end-to-end authn/authz Payment terminal
+• Financial or high-value data: Prefer OOB pairing where possible, hardened key storage, and application-layer authentication and authorization.

 Note: Compliance requirements vary by jurisdiction and product.
 Link-layer encryption is important, but it is not sufficient on its own for most regulated systems.